nexmo-se/voice-enabling-text-bot-application/README.md

 This application allows placing or receiving voice calls to/from a phone and interact with a text-only chatbot via voice, thus voice enabling a text-only chatbot.

-This application uses Vonage Voice API for speech recognition and text to speech capabalities to listen to caller's requests and play chatbot replies.
+This application uses Vonage Voice API for speech recognition and text to speech capabilities to listen to caller's requests and play chatbot replies.

 ## About this application